Brake Line Replacement Cost

 Graphs and charts on the table

-You should know that this is rarely necessary, except in the case of an entirely rusted system.
+You should know that this is seldom necessary, except in the case of an entirely corroded system.
 This would usually only happen when the car’s been sitting off the road for some time.

-Brake line systems are installed in sections.
+Brake line systems are installed in segments.
 In the vast majority of cases, you’ll only need to replace the particular affected part.

-If you need an entire brake line replaced – from the master cylinder to the brake – the cost shouldn’t be too much more.
+If you need an entire brake line replaced – from the master cylinder to the brake – the expense shouldn’t be too much more.

-If it costs around $230 to replace part of a brake line, a complete replacement might come to $350 to $400.
+If it costs around $230 to replace part of a brake line, a full replacement might come to $350 to $400.

-The extra expense would come from the additional parts ($50 to $100) and labor (about another hour).
+The supplementary expense would come from the additional parts ($50 to $100) and labor (about another hour).

-Again, these totals will vary depending on certain factors.
+Once again, these amounts will vary depending on certain factors.

 Complete Brake Line Replacement Cost Breakdown